-- 7.2.2 The method of corrosion protection selected shall meet the pipeline operating conditions and comply with the requirements of the performance specification.
+- 7.2.2 The method of corrosion protection selected shall meet the pipeline operating conditions.
 Calculation results confirming the efficiency of the protection shall be approved by the Register. - 7.2.3 The wall thickness of subsea pipelines shall be increased with regard to corrosion wear to compensate the loss of the pipeline strength resulting from the wall thinning due to overall uniform corrosion. - 7.2.4 A necessity of introduction of the corrosion allowance and its value are based on consideration of the following factors: